Frequently Asked Questions

 A good reason could be that there haven't been major changes or optimizations done to that URL.
-GTmetrix tracks the speed performance of URLs, but unless any development or improvements have been done, the graphs will keep a straight line.
+GTmetrix tracks the performance of URLs, but unless any development or improvements have been done, the graphs will keep a straight line.

 Monitoring is good for developers who are doing ongoing testing or optimizations for their site and want to track it over time.

-8. What is the GTmetrix Bookmarklet and how do I use it?
+8. What is the GTmetrix Bookmarklet and how do I use it?Test with GTmetrix

 9. How do I compare URLs?

-After having generated a report for a URL, click "Compare to another URL" in the top left "Options" box.
-An overlay will appear where you can enter the URL you wish to compare with the report.
+After having generated a report for a URL, click "Compare" in the top right.
+A menu will appear where you can enter the URL you wish to compare with the report.
 You will then be taken to the Compare screen with the comparison results.

 If you would like to compare more URLs, click the "Add another URL" button - you are able to add up to 4 different URLs.

-11. Can I compare an existing report with another report?
+10. Can I compare an existing report with another report?

-14. I have a page that requires HTTP Authentication.
+12. I have a page that requires HTTP Authentication.
 Can GTmetrix analyze it?